rentorm/meeting-transcriber/README.md

 ## Cost

-- Uses OpenAI Whisper API at $0.006 per minute
+- Uses AssemblyAI API at $0.00025 per second (~$0.015 per minute)
-- Typical meeting costs ~$0.06 per hour
+- Typical meeting costs ~$0.90 per hour
 - Only transcribes when audio is detected
+- Speaker diarization included at no extra cost

 ## Troubleshooting